rfernandez754/discord-hype-bot/README.md

 - [ ] Fishing System
     - [ ] Add fishing levels and xp gain from fish
     - [ ] Add shop with fishing rod upgrade
+- [ ] Lottery commands to risk some money for a lot of money.
+Should be worth it to use in long run.
+Maybe an hourly, daily, and weekly.
+    - [ ] Add a dice roller for this to be more interactive
 ## RemindMe

 A reminder system that allows users to set reminders within a discord server.